 Holy Cross Hall, built in 1903, was once the primary building on campus.
 It is the oldest residence hall and is favored by its residents for its architectural charm and cathedral windows.
-It also contains the campus post office, a chapel on the second floor, Women's Health, and the Belles Against Violence office.
+It also contains the campus post office, a chapel on the second floor, the Counseling Center, Women's Health, and the Belles Against Violence office.
 The hall features all room sizes including the campus' only two quints.

-Le Mans Hall not only serves as a residence hall for 501 women, but as the central hub for the College's administrative offices.
+Le Mans Hall not only serves as a residence hall for 501 women, but as the central hub for the College's administrative offices, including advising offices.
 Room sizes available are single, double, triple, and quad.
 The beautiful Holy Spirit Chapel is located on the third floor.